r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Fujimaru, was it?
 I can see you are the conductor of this little orchestra.

 **Goredolf:**
 Are you mad!?
-I'M the commander around here! {(M) He's /(F) She's} nothing more than...than...an occasionally useful trombone!
+I'M the commander around here! [♂ He's /♀ She's] nothing more than...than...an occasionally useful trombone!

 **Holmes:**
 I suppose that would make me the violin.
 Da Vinci, how do you feel about being the flute?